 1. Create & Learn

 All of the classes and camps are held live online in small groups (typically a max of five students) and are taught by experienced teachers.
 The classes can even be taken together as a learning path, empowering students to build their skills progressively.
-The curriculum was developed jointly by tech experts and experienced educators from Google, MIT, Stanford, Airbnb, and Uber, with a strong focus on developing students’ creativity and critical thinking skills using project and inquiry based learning.
+The curriculum was developed jointly by tech experts and experienced educators from Google, MIT, Stanford, Airbnb, and Uber, with a strong focus on developing students’ creativity and critical thinking skills using project and inquiry-based learning.
 Today the classes have been recognized by Minecraft Education, Meta, SMASH, HulaFrog, ActivityHero, and more for their excellence.

 2. Minecraft Education Edition

 In Minecraft Education Edition, students can collaborate and create in a virtual world, developing problem-solving and critical thinking skills.
 They can explore historical sites, recreate science experiments, or build their own structures, all while learning important concepts in subjects like math, science, and history.
-The platform provides a unique and engaging way for students to interact with and learn about various topics.

-Minecraft Education Edition also offers a range of resources for educators, including lesson plans and tutorials, to help integrate the platform into the classroom.
+Minecraft Education Edition also offers a range of resources, including lesson plans and tutorials.
 Parents can be confident that their children are learning important skills while having fun with Minecraft Education Edition.
-Whether your child is a beginner or a more experienced Minecraft player, they will find plenty of challenges and opportunities to learn with this innovative educational tool.
-To get started sign up as a parent for free or enroll your student in a free Create & Learn Minecraft Education Edition class: Minecraft Modding Quest, where they'll get live expert help solving puzzles, building, and creating fun games in Minecraft with coding.
+Whether your child is a beginner or a more experienced Minecraft coder, they will find plenty of challenges and opportunities to learn with this innovative educational tool as it support block-based coding, JavaScript, and Python with intuitive interface and in-game execution.

 3. Roblox Studio